Russia shuts DW's Moscow bureau, withdraws staff credentials | DW | 03.02.2022

 Russia had earlier criticized a German broadcasting regulator's ban on German-language programming by Russia's state broadcaster RT as an attack on freedom of expression and freedom of the press.

-The German MABB media watchdog and Commission for Licensing and Supervision (ZAK) of media organizations said this week that RT DE could not broadcast in Germany using a Serbian license.

-The Russian government said it was planning to initiate a procedure to label DW a foreign media outlet performing the functions of a foreign agent.
+The Russian government said it was planning to initiate a procedure to label DW a foreign media outlet performing the functions of a "foreign agent," a designation that carries additional government scrutiny.

 It said it would also ban officials involved in restricting the broadcasting of RT in Germany from entering the Russian Federation.